cmac41691/lighthouse-python-essentials/progress.md

 ---

-## 🌸 Reflections
-**Date**: 2025-09-08
+**Date**: 2025-09-13

-**This week / day**: Expanded Chapter 2 work by filling in starter code for all string lesson files and created new notes file `03-strings.md`.
+**This week / day**: Completed the Chapter 2 exercise on String Replacement.

-**Progress**: Successfully tested examples for introduction, multi-line strings, operations (indexing, slicing, case changes), and replacement.
-Notes now include concepts, examples, and expected outputs.

-**Challenges**: Needed to make sure notes matched the code outputs to avoid confusion later.
-Resolved by running all files and documenting results.
+Copied the provided lyrics, applied the `.replace()` method to fix incorrect words, and confirmed the corrected version printed in the terminal.

+**Progress**: Learned how to use `.replace(old, new)` to transform text.
+Successfully chained multiple replacements to clean up the broken lyrics.
+Both the original and fixed versions were displayed for clarity.

+**Challenges**: Needed to carefully check each incorrect word before replacing to avoid missing one.
+Realized how important precision is when manipulating strings.

-**Next step**: Continue practicing with the Chapter 2 exercises and update notes with any new insights as I progress.
+**Next step**: Move forward to the next section of Chapter 2 while continuing to update notes with examples and outputs.